 Dealing with Temperature & Humidity

-If you’re playing music outside, it’s most likely because the weather is pretty good.
-That’s great for an audience, but temperature and humidity can affect both electric and acoustic guitars in negative ways.
-A sudden switch from a cool indoor climate to muggy open air will cause a guitar’s wooden build to expand or contract and put the intonation and tuning out of whack.
+Most of the time you’ll be putting on your outdoor show when the weather is pretty good.
+That’s fine for the audience, but temperature and humidity can have their drawbacks for both electric and acoustic guitars.
+A sudden switch from a cool indoor climate to muggy open air, for example, will cause a guitar’s wood parts to expand or contract and potentially put the intonation and tuning out of whack.

 There are a few effective ways to get around the climate factor.
 First off, well-made guitars are less likely to succumb to these changes because of their stronger woods and materials used to make truss rods and acoustic bracing.
 Investing in a guitar that can handle the rigours of live shows and touring is an ideal first step.

-If you’re working on a tighter budget, something every musician can address is the intonation; get it professionally adjusted during the relevant season.
-Another necessary step is to buy some good quality strings from the likes of D’addario or Elixer and equip them not too long before you play your show.
-One final point is to keep your instrument in a sturdy, air-tight case when you put the hours in on the road, as it’ll be less affected by the weather.
+If you’re working on a tighter budget, something every musician can address is the intonation; get it professionally set up during the current season.
+Another necessary step is to buy some good quality strings from the likes of D’addario or Elixer and equip them shortly before you play your show.
+One final point is to keep your instrument in a sturdy, air-tight case when you put the hours in on the road, as it’ll be less affected by the weather conditions.
 Some of our favourite cases are made by Tourtech and Mono.

 Responses & Questions